jerakia/jerakia/README.md

 ## Features in active development ##
 * Better logging
+* Better caching
 * PuppetDB and MCollective scope plugins
 * HTTP datasource
 * ENC integration

+## Help and support ##

+Raise issues on the github page, we would love to hear any feature requests that aren't currently covered by jacaranda.
+There is also an IRC channel on freenode, #jacaranda

 ## License ##